ObjectModules/deploy/Mapping.md

 Let's put again the mapping here:
 ```
-* Hungry will became an entry point
+* Hungry will become an entry point
 * Food is what we need
 * Eat is the process
 * Exit point
 ```
 Mapping of the process to collect the library in related with the food:
 ```
-* Food will became an entry point
+* Food will become an entry point
 * Library is what we need
 * Collect is the process
 * Exit point
 ```
 Then we need also the mapping to examine your self to get your data:
 ```
-* You will became an entry point
+* You will become an entry point
 * Your data is what we need
 * Examine is the process
 * Exit point